mentionm/crypto-resources/README.md

 - [Huobi Global](https://www.huobi.com/) - Seychelles-based cryptocurrency founded in China with great volumes.
 - [Bitpanda](https://www.bitpanda.com/) - Austria-based exchange that supports cryptos, stocks, and commodities.
 Issues a bank card for EU customers.
 - [Deribit](https://www.deribit.com/) - Crypto futures and options exchange.
+- [Bitget](https://www.bitget.com/) - This fast-expanding crypto exchange supports copy-trading and hundreds of tokens.
+- [MEXC](https://www.mexc.com/) - A crypto exchange that lists many memecoins and other fastly growing tokens.
+It is a must-have for altcoins and memecoin traders.

 ### 💱 Decentralized Exchanges and Swaps
 - [Uniswap](https://uniswap.org/) - Swap ERC tokens.